carbynestack/caliper/README.md

     .feed(feeder) //6
     .exec(amphora.createSecret("#{secret}")) //7

-  setUp( //10
+  setUp( //8
-    createSecret.inject(atOnceUsers(10) //8
+    createSecret.inject(atOnceUsers(10) //9
-    ).protocols(csProtocol)) //9
+    ).protocols(csProtocol)) //10
 }
 ```

 1. The class declaration, it needs to extend `Simulation`
-1. The common configuration to all Carbynestack-client requests, e.g. see
+1. The common configuration to all Carbynestack client requests, e.g. see
    [amphora-java-client](https://github.com/carbynestack/amphora/blob/master/amphora-java-client/README.md)
 1. Create a secret with randomized data that can be used by the client
 1. A